emilioschiavi/test_project_circleci/README.md

 # test_project_circleci
-Project to start with CircleCI
+Project to start with CircleCI.

+Change to start my first CircleCI pipeline...